500k-agency/500k-agency.github.io/_posts/500k/2023-12-19-jobs-that-pay-500k-a-year.md

 ---
 layout: page
 title: Jobs That Pay 500k a year
+description: Turn full-time job postings into part-time contracts
 tag: 500k
 date: 2023-12-19 23:33 -0500
 ---

 Software and tech has been one of the best industries to get into for a high salary.
-Making $500k/year as a total compensation (base salary + equity) is fairly common.
+Making 500k/year as a total compensation (base salary + equity) is fairly common.

 I started my 1-person web development agency back in 2017 as a way to make money